SudhirGadhvi/SudhirGadhvi/README.md

 - 🔭 I’m currently working at [CAE](https://www.cae.com/) as a Senior Software Engineer.
 - 📱 I'm currently working on [RosterBuster: The #1 Airline Crew app](https://apps.apple.com/us/app/rosterbuster-airline-crew-app/id1035558169#?platform=iphone)
-- 📫 How to reach me: Email - sudhirgadhviwork@gmail.com | Instagram - @mrsudhirgadhvi
+- 📫 How to reach me: Email - sudhirgadhviwork@gmail.com
 - ⚡ Fun fact: I used to want to be a professional singer.

 **Languages and Tools:**